 Preheat the oven to 500.
 Line a baking sheet with foil.

 Place the tomatoes, piece of onion, garlic cloves and serrano pepper on the baking sheet.
-Bake for for 10 minutes then remove the onion, garlic and serrano pepper and set aside.
+Bake for 10 minutes then remove the onion, garlic and serrano pepper and set aside.
 Continue to cook the tomatoes for 8 more minutes then remove from oven.

 Peel the garlic cloves and take the stem off the serrano pepper.
 Put the garlic cloves and serrano pepper in the blender along with the piece of onion, roma tomatoes, chopped cilantro and about 1/4 tsp of salt.
 Blend until smooth and set aside.